Small blue gray mobile home with a front porch

 Chattel Mortgage

-A chattel mortgage is a type of loan designed specifically for movable property and vehicles.
-Unlike with a traditional mortgage, your lender owns the property you are financing until you pay off the loan.
-In a traditional mortgage, your lender will instead have a lien against your property until you pay off your loan.
+With a traditional mortgage, your lender will instead have a lien against your property until you pay off your loan.
 The ownership stake makes it easier for lenders to claim your manufactured home if you stop making payments on your chattel loan.
 These loan types tend to come with higher interest rates.

-• Debt-to-income ratio: This varies by lender, but most will want your monthly debts to equal no more than 43% of your gross monthly income.
+• Debt-to-income ratio: This varies by lender, but most lenders will want your monthly debts to equal no more than 43% of your gross monthly income.

 • Down payment: You’ll typically need a down payment equal to at least 5% of your manufactured home’s purchase price.